fuankarion/lab_vision/lab3_hybrid/Answer/readme.md

 ###Original images
-These are the original images selected for this laboratory
+These are the original images selected for this laboratory:
 <table>
 <tr>
 <td>